codevalley/riff/ideas/talk-themes.md

 ⠀
 # 4\.
 “Vibe Coding as the Return of the Craftsman”<!-- {"fold":true} -->
 ### Core Idea
-AI does the typing.
-Humans now do what humans are best at:
+AI does the typing.Humans now do what humans are best at:
 * shaping constraints
 * providing taste
 * making tradeoffs

 ⠀Tone
-Inspirational + thoughtful Great for giving “Inventing by Principle” vibes
+Inspirational + thoughtfulGreat for giving “Inventing by Principle” vibes
 ### Pros
 * Feels elevated
 * You can include philosophy, architecture, and demo